iLollek/NRPFarMod/README.md

 ## Known Issues
 - The Text on the phone doesn't show, or doesn't show correctly.
 I can't change this without patching a method -- And I want this Mod to be minimally intrusive, so I have to wait for Jem to change how he loads ``phoneNowPlaying`` in a future Update.

+- Sometimes there's a ``NullReferenceException`` when in the Playlist-Mode.

 # Support
 If you want to Support the Development of the NRPFarMod, you can do so in many ways!